buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 ### The old States

 It is impossible in these few lines to describe to you how the entire planet has been *rewritten*.
-The magic of the Patrons is absolute and their will Law; let's not be surprised if what was the Sahara Desert is now the thickest and most lush jungle on the planet, known as the Garden of Shayalia.
+The magic of the Patrons is absolute and their will Law; let' \*\*s not be surprised if what was the Sahara Desert is now the thickest and most lush jungle on the planet, known as the Garden of Shayalia.
 Much of the eastern part of Russia, the one bordering the former states of Eastern Europe, has become the Empire of Ghouls, one of the most terrible places to live, if you are not devoted to Sixiser.

 Much of North America is a nuclear desert with the few populations that have taken refuge on the east and west coasts, hunted by bands of acid-spitting cannibalistic raiders and mutants.